How much of the land area in each of Minnesota's watersheds is covered in perennial (year-round) vegetation?

 Land area with perennial cover/(total watershed area - open water) = % Perennial Cover

-The percent perennial cover generates a potential range of values from 0 to 100.
-This percentage was used directly as the index score value.
+The percent perennial cover in each watershed area is multiplied by 100 to generate a potential range of values from 0 to 100.
+These values were used directly as the index score.

 Time series

-This health index is available as a time series of values based on earlier versions of the NLCD National Land Cover Data.
-Index Values for Perennial Cover in 2006 and 2011 are delivered in the WHAF online map.
-Additional Perennial Cover index values (2001, 2004, 2008, 2013) are available by downloading the Watershed Health Assessment GIS Data.
+This index is available as a time series of values based on the years available in the NLCD dataset.
+Index Values for Perennial Cover in 2021, 2019, and 2001 are delivered in the WHAF Explorer.
+Additional Perennial Cover index values (2001, 2004, 2006, 2008, 2011, 2013, 2016, 2019, and 2021) are available by downloading the Watershed Health Assessment Scores data.
+The change in perennial cover index is also calculated at the catchment scale and can be viewed in WHAF Explorer (change from 2001-2021) as well as via download for additional time frames.

 Interpretation of results